Blog

 Careers for Homeschoolers: Nursing

+Teens who are interested in medical careers can search for volunteer opportunities to research careers.
+Many hospitals are hungry for eager volunteers, often called Candy Stripers.
 While providing a service to the community, young people are also learning skills critical for medical fields.
-They learn about the daily sights and smells, so they aren't shocked their first day of nursing practicum.
-They learn basic skills, like bed-making.
-They learn about caring for ill people, critical for determining a career in care-giving.
-Finally, they can learn about the wide array of careers available in the medical field, so they can know which specific medical field is right for them.
+They learn about the daily sights and smells, so they are not shocked by their first day of nursing practicum.
+They learn basic skills, like bed-making, caring for ill people, critical for determining a career in caregiving, and the wide range of careers available in the medical field, so they can know which specific medical field is right for them.

 ×